Back by popular demand: here’s our newest member, Forebrain, with another reference-laden post. Enjoy!

 The Beauty Brains bottom line

 In summary, all signs point to baking soda being an excellent and cheap physical exfoliant.
-It is ph neutral and a fine powder, which means that it will be gentle on your skin.
+It is an acid neutralizer and a fine powder, which means that it will be gentle on your skin.
 Baking soda may also be useful in treating acne when made into a paste and applied to the affected areas although there is not as much scientific evidence to back that up.
 Please comment if you try out any baking soda treatments to let us know what they were and if they worked for you.
 And always remember to moisturize!

 Fun fact: Did you know that baking soda was the primary cleaning agent in the restoration of the Statue of Liberty?
 Leave a comment and share your favorite statue and facial exfoliating tips wih the rest of the Beauty Brains community.